Marin County COVID-19 Vaccination Rates

 Marin County COVID-19 Vaccination Progress Among Eligible Residents by Race/Ethnicity and Age Categories

-The following bar charts show the percent of eligible Marin county residents by age group and race/ethnicity that have either received the 1st dose of the Pfizer/Moderna Vaccine, completed the vaccine series (2nd dose of the Pfizer/Moderna Vaccine or received Johnson and Johnson vaccine), boosted (additional dose after completing the vaccine series) or have not been vaccinated.
+The following bar charts show the percent of eligible Marin county residents by age group and race/ethnicity that have either partially vaccinated (either received the 1st dose of the Pfizer/Moderna Vaccine), completed the vaccine series (2nd dose of the Pfizer/Moderna Vaccine or received Johnson and Johnson vaccine), boosted (additional dose after completing the vaccine series) or have not been vaccinated.
 Marin County Population estimates for race/ethnicity and age group are determined by using the American Community Survey (2015-2019).
-This data does not include San Quentin inmates.
-As of May 18, 2021 the vaccine demographics dashboard has been updated to show vaccine progress by Race/Ethnicity for all ages 12 and over (previously showed 16+).
-As vaccine eligibility only recently expanded to those 12-15, this means that the percent vaccinated in each race/ethnicity category will be lower than May 17, 2021, however percent vaccinated will continue to increase as more residents 12-15 years old (and other age groups) continue to get vaccinated.
-This dashboard uses ACS 2015-2019 for the population estimates in each age group and race/ethnicity.
+As population estimates may not be precise, proportion vaccinated will only be displayed up to 98% for age groups and race/ethnicity.
 These data do not include San Quentin inmates.

 COVID-19 Vaccination and Case Rates by Geography

-As vaccine distribution has shifted to State and Federal operations, Marin County HHS will no longer track vaccine inventory and administration by provider as MCPH's local data is incomplete (as of: 4/28/2021).
+As vaccine distribution has shifted to State and Federal operations, Marin County HHS will no longer track vaccine inventory and administration by provider as MCPH's local data are incomplete (as of: 4/28/2021).